tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 There's a very clear need to merge these two worlds together and provide a better foundation for the ideal Product Designer.
 Doing nothing about it is just easier though.
 It's easier to just continue on with how we've been treating this; a secret Treehouse club in which if you spent years trying to find the password you can come in.

 I'm not using this post to announce some sort of educational product so we can all breathe a sigh of relief.
 I'm thinking about all of this though.
-This means nothing because I think about a lot of things.
-This is what has been keeping me up at night lately.
+This means nothing because I think about a lot of things but this is what has been keeping me up at night.

 <hr class="small">